AlvaroJoseLopes/bitnine-internship-coding-tests/README_sub.md

 # Bitnine Internship - Coding tests

-This repo contains my solution for the coding tests proposed by Apache AGE Internship Program (Brazil).
+This zip contains my solution for the coding tests proposed by Apache AGE Internship Program (Brazil).

-The questions are available in this [pdf](Bitnine_Apache_AGE_2023_Internship_Program_Brazil.pdf).
+You can also check the [Github Repository](https://github.com/AlvaroJoseLopes/bitnine-internship-coding-tests).

 # Solutions summary